Jumarone/Rongotai-Website-2022/README.md

 - Learning about CSS, HTML and VSC for website

 March
-Created all files/docs for the making of website
+- Created all files/docs for the making of website
-Found pictures/media for website
+- Found pictures/media for website
-Picked out fonts using Google Fonts
+- Pick out fonts using Google Fonts